plcrodrigues/plcrodrigues.github.io/_pages/teaching.md

       <img src="/images/logo_ipp.svg" height="70px"/>
     </div>
     <div class="col-9">
     <b>IPP.</b> Since 2023 I've been giving the <span style="font-style: italic;">DataCamp</span> course of the M2 Data Science from the Institut Polytechnique Paris.
 This is a 30h intensive course offered in one week where students learn several practical aspects about data science.
-I'm very lucky to be part of a team having <a href="https://tommoral.github.io/about.html" style="color:#00b050; font-weight:bold;">Thomas Moreau</a> and <a href="https://alexandre.gramfort.net/" style="color:#00b050; font-weight:bold;">Alexandre Gramfort</a>.
+I'm very lucky to be part of a team having Thomas Moreau and Alexandre Gramfort as well.
 See more info <a href="https://github.com/x-datascience-datacamp/datacamp-master" style="color:#00b050; font-weight:bold;">here</a>.
     </div>
   </div>
 </div>